Search

 • Support emotional regulation

-Spending time in nature has been shown to reduce stress hormones, lower blood pressure, and improve cognitive function [1].
+Spending time in nature has been shown to reduce stress hormones, lower blood pressure and improve cognitive functioning [3].
+Experiences in nature can also help restore perspective and meaning, similar to reflections described in Surviving in Adversity, Surrounded by Beauty.

-You don’t need wilderness—gardens, parks, a nearby tree, or even the sky can offer connection and calm.
+You do not need wilderness – gardens, parks, a nearby tree, or even the sky can offer connection and calm.

 • Sit quietly under a tree